steinerkelvin/NoMonth/README.md

 ## Addressing days

-## Ordinal date
+### Ordinal date

 Consistis of a year and a day of the year.

-On ISO 8601: `YYYY-DDD`.
+On ISO 8601 format: `YYYY-DDD`.

 # Implemengting